Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction

 \section{Can WSI-based Prognostic Knowledge be Transferred across Different Cancers?}

 Knowledge transfer has not yet been systemically studied in WSI-based cancer prognosis, with several issues to be investigated.
-In this section, we first investigate a primary question: can WSI-based prognostic knowledge be transferred across different cancers?
-To answer it, we evaluate the transferability of WSI-based prognostic knowledge by training cancer-specific models and measuring their performance in cross-cancer transfer.
-We present the details as follows.
+In this section, we first investigate a primary question: can WSI-based prognostic knowledge be transferred across different cancer types?
+To answer it, we evaluate the transferability of prognostic knowledge by training cancer-specific models and measuring their performance in cross-cancer transferring.
+We describe the details as follows.